fledge-iot/fledge-filter-asset/docs/index.rst

   - **remove**: This action will be passed a datapoint name as an argument or a datapoint type.
 A datapoint with that name will be removed from the asset as it passed through the asset filter.
 If a type is passed then all data points of that type will be removed.

-  - **split**: This action will allow to split an asset into multiple assets.

     .. list-table:: Supported data types for "remove" action
        :header-rows: 1